-A generalization of both item-type bundling and item-type pricing mechanisms, inspired by \citet{Rubinstein16}, is also important for the results in this paper.
+In addition to the notions of simple mechanisms considered in previous work, in this paper we consider a natural generalization of both item-type bundling and item-type pricing mechanisms.
+The mechanisms we consider are called item-type partition mechanisms and are simple in the sense that (i) they do not require randomization and (ii) near-optimal such mechanisms can be efficiently computed, as shown by~\citet{Rubinstein16}.
+The class of partition mechanisms covers many simple mechanisms for single bidder multi-item auctions, such as those considered by~\cite{HN12,LiY13,BILW14,feldman2014combinatorial,bateni15,morgenstern2016learning,rubinstein2018simple,chen2018complexity}.

 \begin{definition} \emph{An \textbf{item-type partition} mechanism first partitions the set of item types into non-empty groups $\cG_1$ to $\cG_g$, priced (resp.) $P_1$ to $P_g$.
 The mechanism then observes the type $i$ of the item, and offers the item at price $P_r$, where $r$ is uniquely chosen such that $i \in \cG_r$.} \end{definition}